 Since the loan amount increases cumulatively, even a point difference in the interest rate will make a huge difference to your final repayment amount.

-Almost every country has an online service like BankRate that can compare bank interest rates online.
+There is an online service like BankRate in almost every country that compares bank interest rates online.

-Also, check if the interest rate is going to remain constant throughout the repayment period or is it subject to change with the market trends.
+In addition, it is also important to check whether the interest rate will remain constant throughout the repayment period or will it change with the market trends.

 Terms & Conditions